sfbrigade/intentional-walk-server/docs/schema.md

 age: the user's self reported age
 is_latino: enum of responses, see IsLatinoLabels in home/models/account.py
 is_sf_resident: true/false if the zip code is in the list of SF zip codes
-is_tester: true if the user is a tested, automatically set if the name includes IWT
+is_tester: true if the user is a tested, automatically set if the name includes IWT or iwt
 gender: enum of responses, see GenderLabels in home/models/account.py
 gender_other: freeform text response if gender is Other
 race: enum of responses, see RaceLabels in home/models/account.py